abdullah43577/TaskDeck/README.md

 ---

-2. Fork this repository and Pull or clone the repo locally.
+<h2>2.
+Fork this repository and Pull or clone the repo locally.</h2>

 ![Step 1](./Images/page_1.jpeg)